AFLplusplus/AFLplusplus/docs/afl-fuzz_approach.md

 - `cycles_wo_finds`   - number of cycles without any new paths found
 - `execs_done`        - number of execve() calls attempted
 - `execs_per_sec`     - overall number of execs per second
-- `paths_total`       - total number of entries in the queue
+- `corpus_count`      - total number of entries in the queue
-- `paths_favored`     - number of queue entries that are favored
+- `corpus_favored`    - number of queue entries that are favored
-- `paths_found`       - number of entries discovered through local fuzzing
+- `corpus_found`      - number of entries discovered through local fuzzing
-- `paths_imported`    - number of entries imported from other instances
+- `corpus_imported`   - number of entries imported from other instances
 - `max_depth`         - number of levels in the generated data set
-- `cur_path`          - currently processed entry number
+- `cur_item`          - currently processed entry number
 - `pending_favs`      - number of favored entries still waiting to be fuzzed
 - `pending_total`     - number of all entries waiting to be fuzzed
-- `variable_paths`    - number of test cases showing variable behavior
+- `corpus_variable`   - number of test cases showing variable behavior
 - `stability`         - percentage of bitmap bytes that behave consistently
 - `bitmap_cvg`        - percentage of edge coverage found in the map so far
-- `unique_crashes`    - number of unique crashes recorded
+- `saved_crashes`     - number of unique crashes recorded
-- `unique_hangs`      - number of unique hangs encountered
+- `saved_hangs`       - number of unique hangs encountered
-- `last_path`         - seconds since the last path was found
+- `last_find`         - seconds since the last find was found
 - `last_crash`        - seconds since the last crash was found
 - `last_hang`         - seconds since the last hang was found
 - `execs_since_crash` - execs since the last crash was found